Robert S Kaplan Foundation

 Application Success Factors

-Since this foundation does not accept unsolicited applications, organizations interested in potential support should focus on:
+Since this foundation does not accept unsolicited applications, organisations interested in potential support should focus on:

-Alignment with Known Interests: Organizations working in the foundation's documented priority areas (Jewish causes, higher education, health/medical research, human services, educational access) are most likely to receive consideration.
+Alignment with Known Interests: Organisations working in the foundation's documented priority areas (Jewish causes, higher education, health/medical research, human services, educational access) are most likely to receive consideration.

-Existing Connections: Grants appear to flow to organizations where Robert Steven Kaplan has existing board involvement, alumni relationships, or professional connections.
+Existing Connections: Grants appear to flow to organisations where Robert Steven Kaplan has existing board involvement, alumni relationships, or professional connections.
 For example, significant support has gone to:

-- Harvard institutions (Harvard Business School, Harvard Medical School) where Kaplan serves on faculty and boards
+- Harvard institutions (Harvard Business School, Harvard Medical School) where Kaplan has served on faculty and boards

 - Project ALS, where he serves as chairman

-- Organizations aligned with his Goldman Sachs network and professional relationships
+- Organisations aligned with his Goldman Sachs network and professional relationships

-Established Track Record: The foundation supports established organizations with demonstrated impact rather than early-stage nonprofits.
-Organizations seeking early-stage venture philanthropy funding should instead consider the Draper Richards Kaplan Foundation, which has a public application process.
+Established Track Record: The foundation supports established organisations with demonstrated impact rather than early-stage nonprofits.
+Organisations seeking early-stage venture philanthropy funding should instead consider the Draper Richards Kaplan Foundation, which has a public application process.

 Geographic Connection: While the foundation supports national causes, there appears to be a concentration of giving in New York (foundation's home base) and Massachusetts (where Kaplan maintains academic affiliations).